On this page:

 Using the integrated Library Search interface, you can search across all the Library's collections simultaneously: physical stock, subscribed e-journals and e-books, plus bibliographic records for unsubscribed publications.

 Your search results will show which publications are open access.
 You can choose to limit your search to open-access only, if you are looking for resources which can be read online by anyone, whether or not they are a member of the University.

 Formerly known as Kopernio, EndNote Click is a free plug-in for Chrome, developed by the people behind the Web of Science bibliographic database.
-Users can set up their institutional login in order to get one-click access to Library subscriptions off-campus, as well as open access versions of scholarly publications.

 A free extension for Chrome, developed in the UK with charitable funding, the OA Button searches across multiple databases of open access records simultaneously.
 When no open access version can be found, the OA Button offers a Request service, to enable the reader to contact the author for a private copy.

 For readers using a different browser, the developers provide a search form where you can simply paste the article details to run a search in the OA Button's database.

 With the exception of Sci-Hub, all of these search tools are designed to exclude 'pirate' (unlicensed) copies: material which has been made OA without the rights-holder's permission, or in breach of licence terms.

-(Readers should be aware that an author maintaining a profile on a scholarly networking service such as ResearchGate or Academia.edu may not have the rights to upload their published work, so these sites are not included).
+(Readers should be aware that an author maintaining a profile on a scholarly networking service such as ResearchGate or Academia.edu may not have the rights to upload their published work, so these sites are not indexed).

 See the Library's guide to Copyright for more information about rights and permissions for authors and readers of scholarly publications.